Milwaukee Bucks Become First Team To Boycott NBA Playoff Game After Police Shooting Of Jacob Blake

 Having the most amounts of wins during the 2019-20 season isn’t the only way the Milwaukee Bucks are leading the league.

-The Bucks are deciding to take a stand against racial injustice that has been at the forefront of the media for the past six months.
+The Bucks are deciding to take a stand against theracial injustice that has been at the forefront of the media for the past six months.
 Coronavirus has led to a lot of people being stuck inside and having more time than usual, and it has resulted in anger.
 Anger that caused companies to create diversity initiatives and stop selling racially insensitive products.
 Another byproduct of the pandemic was the NBA Bubble, where the Bucks have used the spotlight to boycott a game against the Orlando Magic because of Jacob Blake’s shooting.

 On August 23, Jacob Blake had just broken up a fight between two women and was walking back to his vehicle when Kenosha Wisconsin officers shot him in the back 7 times, while his children watched in the car.
 Blake is currently in the hospital, in serious condition, paralyzed from the waist down, USA Today reports.